C901E3E9-9195-439C-89CC-9AE1EEDC0FA1

 First things first: why would we even want to wet block our hand knit and hand crocheted items?
 There are two main reasons we block our hand made items.
 Wet blocking involves submerging our makes in water and there are two magical (or scientific, depending on how much you wanna geek out) ramifications of this.

-When the fibers absorbe the water and become fully saturated, they expand.
+When the fibers absorb the water and become fully saturated, they expand.
 When they dry that expansion is of course given up and in this process, all the stitches have an opportunity to settle in together nicely.
 Issue with tension are evened out and often disappear.
 The difference can be quite dramatic.
 Look at this example of the Solimar Socks by Lauren Rad of A Bee In The Bonnet.
 Even if there wasn't a partially knit cuff in one photo it isn't difficult to see which one contains the blocked socks.
 Check out more of Lauren's work here.

 Solimar Socks by Lauren Rad.
 Even with a partially knit cuff in one photo is isn't difficult to determine which photo contains the blocked pair of socks!